Ubspy/Robotics-Tutorial/readme.md

 ```

 Now the program should only allow you to have positive powers!
 Good job.
 We've finished with loops!
 I will make an exercise, but since we don't use loops in robot code I'll make it optional.
 It's good practice, but you really don't need to do it.
 If you'd like, look for `exercise-loops` in the `exercise` folder.

+I would like to mention `scope` once more, because it applies to `while loops` as well.
+If you define a variable inside of a `while loop`, you can only access it inside of that `while loop`, and once it's over the variable is gone.
+Do be careful about `scope` when creating variables.

 ## Strings
 You'll notice we haven't touched strings a lot, that's because they're a pretty different kind of variable.
 As we delve into strings, you'll notice a *ton* of things we don't have (or at least that I haven't mentioned, but trust me it's unique to strings) for any other variable types.